 How does anxiety … Read More

 One popular method for handling stress, panic attacks, and anxiety attacks is cognitive behavior therapy (CBT).
 In CBT, a therapist helps you identify and change negative thoughts (i.e., cognitions) and behaviors that are contributing to your anxiety.

-The body’s stress response, the one that prepares us to "fight or flight" in the face of an imminent danger (such as a wild animal or mugger), is activated more readily in women than men and lasts longer.
+The body’s stress response, the one that prepares us to "fight or flight" in the face of an imminent danger—encountering a wild animal or a mugger, for example—is activated more readily in women than men and lasts longer.
 This may help explain why anxiety symptoms in women are … Read More